azureholic/msgraph-samples/README.md

 * EntitlementManagement.ReadWrite.All
 * Group.ReadWrite.All

+Make sure you Grant Admin Consent for these permissions after adding them.

-After cloning the repo and opening the c# solution in Visual Studio, right-click the project and choose Manage User Secrets.
+After cloning the repo and opening the C# solution in Visual Studio, right-click the project and choose Manage User Secrets.

 Transfer the values from the Client Registration